 The second week of the program will be framed by the question of how trade works for development, and how the development paradigm poses particular challenges to a free-trade regime like the WTO.
 Covering trade in manufacturing, trade in agricultural products and trade in services, this week will integrate the economic perspectives in favor of trade, the legal frameworks within which trade liberalization takes place, and the political implications that restrict and drive liberalization.

 During the course, participants may have the opportunity to interact with top officials while visiting the WTO, visit missions to the WTO of important developing countries, and visit some of the UN Organizations.
-Other options social events for participants will be organized by The Graduate Institute, including a welcome reception, barbecue, tours of the campus, excursions on Saturdays, and a farewell dinner.
+Each week will also feature a public lecture or roundtable connected to the week's main theme.
+Additionally, social events for participants will be organized by The Graduate Institute, including a welcome reception, barbecue, tours of the campus, excursions in and around Geneva on Saturdays, and a farewell dinner.

-Students will enroll directly at The Graduate Institute for both weeks of the program and receive credit from the Institute to be articulated on their AU transcripts.
+Students will apply to SIS, then enroll directly at The Graduate Institute for both weeks of the program and, upon successful completion of the course, will receive credit from the Institute to be articulated on their AU transcripts.

 Who Should Attend